lschlesinger/the-game/README.md

   </a>

   <p align="center">
-    Swift implementation of the card game "The Game", by Steffen Benndorf using the [Apodini Framework](https://github.com/Apodini/Apodini).
+    Swift implementation of the card game "The Game", by Steffen Benndorf using the <a href="https://github.com/Apodini/Apodini">Apodini Framework</a>.
     The Endangered Natur Edition is based on an environmental education concept, which aims to raise awareness of the current threats to certain species.
     <br />
   </p>